thexande/pokedex/README.md

 ![](https://github.com/gSchool/pokemon-node/blob/master/public/images/pokemon-logo.png)

 ## Background

-**Pokemón Node** is a first-come , first-serve Pokemón environment where trainers are in charge of acquiring and developing Pokemón to spar in a gym.
+**Pokemón Node** is an app where a user can manage trainers and their corresponding Pokemón to spar in a gym.

 Trainers can come on to the app and acquire Pokemón that will belong exclusively to them.
 One trainer can have many Pokemón, but each Pokemón belongs to only one trainer.